johnpuddephatt/stgeorges/_pages/centre.md

     <div class="g-recaptcha" data-sitekey="6LdNn1AUAAAAAA-VLy7CCzufqQi7EhPyoWQwcHIM"></div>
     <input type="submit" value="Send" class="button"/>
     </form>

-- title: 'Transport hire'
+- title: Transport hire
-  content: |-
-    St George’s has its own Minibus that can be hired with a driver included.
-The Minibus is a 17 seater inclusive of driver and can accommodate up to 2 wheelchairs (this affects seating capacity).
+  content: "St George’s has its own Minibus that can be hired with a driver included.

-    You must become a member of St George’s Community Transport at a cost of £15 per year.
-The hourly rate is £17 (inclusive of driver and fuel) with a minimum of 3 hours.

-    We encourage community groups and organisations to hire from us.
-The Minibus is not for private hire.
-    For more information please contact 01924 369631, email us or call into the Centre.
+    The Minibus is a 17 seater inclusive of driver and can accommodate up to 2 wheelchairs (this affects seating capacity).\n\nYou must become a member of St George’s Community Transport at a cost of £15 per year.
+The hourly rate is £17 (inclusive of driver and fuel) with a minimum of 3 hours.\n\nWe encourage community groups and organisations to hire from us.
+The Minibus is not for private hire.\nFor more information please contact 01924 369631, email us or call into the Centre.    "
   files:
   - name: Membership form
-    path: /uploads/Transport-Membership-Form.docx
+    path: "/uploads/Transport-Membership-Form.docx"
   - name: Booking form
-    path: /uploads/Transport-Booking-Form.docx
+    path: "/uploads/Transport-Booking-Form.docx"
   contact: |
     <button type="button" class="enquire-button" name="button">Enquire about transport</button>
     <form class="enquire-form" action="https://form.letsdance.agency/vzMz7DYk" method="POST">